 Pragmatics is the component of oral language that is most directly associated with social interactions.
 Pragmatics governs the use of language in context.
-Thanks to recent research by Christie Yoshinaga-Itano and colleagues (see summary below and graph), it is clear that even though children with hearing loss are at very high risk for delays in pragmatic language development.
+Thanks to recent research by Christie Yoshinaga-Itano and colleagues (see summary below and graph), it is clear that children with hearing loss are at very high risk for delays in pragmatic language development.
 Routinely as children who are deaf or hard of hearing are evaluated for strengths and needs there are language assessments performed.
 Currently, most popular standardized test batteries of oral language do not include norm-referenced, reliable, and valid measures of pragmatic language.
 Those that do, often test for knowledge of pragmatics, not the actual behavior of the child.
 The PLSI is a teacher checklist that has strong psychometrics to be able to clearly identify issues, even for children as young as kindergarten.

 The US focus on Core Content Standards places full-participation in the classroom setting of tantamount importance.
 Students with hearing loss in the mainstream are expected to be able to participate fully in verbal instruction, cooperative learning, and 1:1 with others under typical classroom conditions (excessive noise, reverberation).
 We cannot assess a student’s ability to fully participate in their classroom without also considering their social communication skills.
 Clearly there is a need to quickly identify if a student is likely to have significant pragmatic language deficits!
 Karen Anderson, Director